 Federal loan consolidation combines multiple federal loans into one, while private loan consolidation involves refinancing with a private lender.
 Federal consolidation offers benefits like income-driven repayment plans, whereas personal consolidation may offer lower interest rates for well-qualified borrowers.

-How do I know if I am eligible for student loan refinancing?
+How am I eligible for student loan refinancing?

 Eligibility criteria for student loan refinancing vary by lender but generally include credit score, income, employment status, and debt-to-income ratio.
 Meeting these requirements can help you qualify for better interest rates and terms when consolidating your loans.